-Therefore, if an employee works four days a week, he or she is entitled to a minimum of 12 paid days of vacation.
-However, if an employee works six days per week, he/she is entitled to a minimum of 15 days of vacation, according to the minimum rule contained in the Vacation Regulation.
+Therefore, if an employee works four days a week, they are entitled to a minimum of 12 paid days of vacation.
+However, if an employee works six days per week, they are entitled to a minimum of 15 days of vacation, according to the minimum rule contained in the Vacation Regulation.

 During the vacation, the employer has to continue paying the employee’s wages.

 Female employees are entitled to fully paid maternity leave, which differs for each island, as follows:

 The stipulations concerning maternity leave are mandatory.

 In the Dutch Caribbean (except for Aruba), non-competition clauses are void by law.
 This only concerns non-competition clauses that apply after the termination of the employment relationship.

 During the employment relationship, it can be agreed that the employee shall not perform any (additional) activities for third parties during their employment.